-Responsive to customer demands, deliver classes to incumbent workers, enrollment not open to general public, utilize customized curricula, usually offered onsite at a business and designed to add value to the workforce for a specific employer.
+Responsive to customer demands, the Center for Workforce & Continuing Education (CWCE) delivers classes to incumbent workers.
+Enrollment is not open to general public.
+Corporate training utilizes customized curricula, is usually offered onsite at a business and designed to add value to the workforce for a specific employer.